thingsdb/go-thingsdb/README.md

 	// With conn.AddNode(..) it is possible to add more than one node.
 	// This will be used when a re-connect is triggered to ensure that the
 	// client quickly finds a new node to connect too.
 Adding another node is
-	// not required when using a single ThingsDB node or when using a thingsdb
+	// not useful when using a single ThingsDB node or when using a thingsdb
 	// service which handles node distribution.

 	ok := make(chan bool)